 A UNITED WAY MOVEMENT

-In 1887, a Denver priest, two ministers and a rabbi recognize the need for cooperative action to address their city's welfare problems.
+In 1887, a Denver priest, two ministers and a rabbi recognized the need for cooperative action to address their city's welfare problems.
 The Rev. Myron W. Reed, Msgr.
 William J. O'Ryan, Dean H. Martyn Hart and Rabbi William S. Friedman put their heads together to plan the first united campaign for 10 health and welfare agencies.
 They created an organization to serve as an agent to collect funds for local charities, as well as to coordinate relief services, counsel and refer clients to cooperating agencies, and make emergency assistance grants in cases that could not be referred.
-That year, Denver raised $21,700 and created a movement that would spread throughout the country to become the United Way.
+That year, Denver raised $21,700 and created a movement that would spread throughout the country to become United Way.

 - Helping children and youth succeed through engagement